IamVigneshC/GCP-Migrating-Teradata-to-BigQuery/README.md

 ## Creating the Teradata VM and downloading Teradata Express

-Enable the required Cloud APIs
+Enable the required Cloud APIs:

 The following APIs are required for the demo: Compute Engine, Cloud Storage, Cloud Storage JSON, Pub/Sub, BigQuery, BigQuery Data Transfer Service, and Cloud Build.

 ### Check which APIs are enabled for the project
-gcloud services list --enabled
+`gcloud services list --enabled`

 ### Enable the following APIs:

 ### Required for the data transfer service

-gcloud services enable bigquery-json.googleapis.com gcloud services enable storage-api.googleapis.com gcloud services enable storage-component.googleapis.com gcloud services enable pubsub.googleapis.com gcloud services enable bigquerydatatransfer.googleapis.com
+gcloud services enable bigquery-json.googleapis.com

+gcloud services enable storage-api.googleapis.com

+gcloud services enable storage-component.googleapis.com

+gcloud services enable pubsub.googleapis.com

+gcloud services enable bigquerydatatransfer.googleapis.com

 ### Required to run Teradata on a GCE instance
-gcloud services enable compute.googleapis.com
+`gcloud services enable compute.googleapis.com`

 Create a service account for the BigQuery Data Transfer Service This service account will be used to configure the transfer service and also to run the Teradata Compute Engine instance.